cidme/CIDME/README.md

 CIDME provides functionality, exposed via a REST API, to:
 * Store and retrieve entity and identity information.
-  * This includes personal information such as:
+  * This includes such personal information such as:
+    * Personally Identifiable Information (PII)
       * Name
       * Demographics
+    * Contact information:
-    * Addresses
+      * Postal addresses
       * Phone Numbers
+      * Email addresses
     * etc...
   * This can also include keeping a history of the above information, to keep track of changes.
 * Associate the above information with specific contexts for a given entity.